BiswarupM/BiswarupM.github.io/_teaching/2014-spring-teaching-1.md

 ---
 title: "Teaching experience 1"

+---
 Will be updated shortly
----

-This is a description of a teaching experience.
-You can use markdown like any other post.

 Heading 1
 ======